GoogleCloudPlatform/jenkins-docker/2/README.md

       - '50000:50000'
 ```

-Or you can use `docker run` directly:
+You can also use `docker run` directly:

 ```shell
 docker run \